NeoX-debug/Project/README.md

-This repository was created to make up the LYBEK website.
-I think I'm a baby Zuckerbeg cuz I stole my friend project to make it up.
-This website will contain sections like "Home","departments","teaching",'hierarchie","clubs","annoucments" and "photgraph album"
+This repository has been created to make up the LYBEK website.
+I think this is a great think and an inovation for government high school.
+This website for a start be a portfolio, a website that presents the school in its entirety and if there will be updates like implementation of databases and so all, it will be update
-Hope you guess the content of each section
-See ya